DANIELWESTFALL.COM

 Worldviews fall into several big categories.
 They can first be Atheistic, in which case they will either be Naturalistic or Humanistic in nature, or they can be Theistic.
 Theistic worldviews are further classified as being Monotheistic (one God), Polytheistic (many gods), Pantheistic (everything is a piece of God--God and the universe are the same thing) and Panentheism (God is in everything, but God transcends the physical universe and the universe is only a part of what god is).
 Even the Agnostic or Skeptic falls into one of these views if they answer these questions honestly.
 Hopefully these articles as well as those in the Faith and Culture blogs help you to examine your own beliefs and better understand how others with differing worldviews can start with the same facts but come to a different conclusion because they are looking at those facts through a different worldview.
 Hopefully these articles also help you understand that not all worldviews and belief systems are equally valid (the idea of Relativism that expresses itself as "you have your truth, I have my truth" is quite popular, but violates the fundamental laws of logic for instance).
 It is possible for everyone's belief systems to be wrong (something could be true that is beyond our ability to consider it and it is an answer that none of us have come up with), but it is impossible for everyone to be right because various worldviews believe contradictory things about God, Man, Nature and the ten disciples listed on the outer edge of the image of the worldview pictured below.

 I'll post some articles here from other websites and I'll write some of my own blog articles in the Faith and Culture blog that is connected to Publications section of the site..
 Hopefully you find all these resources helpful.
-There are also great Capital Hill Baptist Church Core Seminars on many of these topics that you can find in the What We Believe area, and all of these topics are addressed directly in the Baptist Faith and Message, our Statement of Faith, our Church Covenant, the 99 Essential Doctrines, and the New City Catechism.
-If you have questions about any of the items in the What We Believe area or the website or the articles posted here in the Apologetics portion of he website, please use the contact form under the Links and Resources tab to ask a question.
+There are also great Capital Hill Baptist Church Core Seminars (specifically this course on Apologetics: https://www.capitolhillbaptist.org/resources/core-seminars/series/apologetics/).
+You may also find the doctrinal statements in the What We Believe section of the website such as Baptist Faith and Message, our Statement of Faith, our Church Covenant, the 99 Essential Doctrines, and the New City Catechism helpful as you search for a biblical foundation for what you believe and why you believe it in regards to the questions of Origins, Meaning, Morality, Destiny, and Identity as well as what you believe about God, Man, Nature and the ten disciplines of a worldview.

 Picture